Logging in to Snowflake

 • Developing applications that connect through the Snowflake connectors/drivers for Python, Node.js, Spark, etc.

 However, connecting to Snowflake using these other methods requires additional installation, configuration, and development tasks.
-For more information, see Connect to Snowflake.
+For more information, see Applications and tools for connecting to Snowflake.